Pink Bourbon Coffee El Vergel

 $23.00 – $133.00

-We taste Blood Orange, Toasted Marshmallow, Honey, & Oak.
+We taste Orange, Toasted Marshmallow, Cherry, & Hazelnut.
 This fan favorite is smooth, rich, and perfect with a big breakfast.
 It’s a bright, classic cup.

 Colombia Pink Bourbon Coffee.
 Lactic Process Coffee.
 Lactic Washed Coffee.
 Latic Fermentation Coffee.